Mid-America Air Museum

 About the Museum

-Liberal was once home to a major Beech Aircraft manufacturing facility.
-Liberal was a B-24 Liberator pilot training base during World War II.
-The museum was established to help preserve a proud local and national aviation heritage.
-The late Colonel Tom Thomas, Jr. donated his personal collection of over 50 planes to the museum.
+Liberal was once home of a B-24 Liberator pilot training base during World War II.
+The training base was only active for about 3 years.
+In the 1970’s Beechcraft operated a single engine manufacturing plant, where they built and tested planes at the Liberal air field.
+After Beechcraft closed their Liberal facility, The Mid-America Air Museum was established to preserve local and national aviation heritage.
+Colonel Tom Thomas Jr. donated over 50 planes from his person collection to the museum.

 There are 2 electric carts are available at no charge for use by elderly, disabled, or injured visitors.